Advertisement

 Most of Sweden's larger towns and cities are served by bus (buss, plural bussar) and train (tåg, plural tåg), while in Stockholm, Gothenburg and several other towns you also have the tram (spårvagn, plural spårvagnar).

-But it doesn't stop there; Stockholm also has its underground network (tunnelbana) and in the two major cities, your public transport card is also valid on the commuter ferry (pendelbåt).
+But it doesn't stop there; Stockholm also has its underground network (tunnelbana) and in Stockholm and Gothenburg, your public transport card is also valid on the commuter ferry (pendelbåt).
 Just make sure you double-check which boat you're getting on, since there are other ferries in both cities which require a separate ticket.

 The different kinds of train are also worth a mention.
-First, there's the pendeltåg (literally 'commuter train'), a city service that stops at suburban stations.
+First, there's the pendeltåg (commuter train), a city service that stops at suburban stations.
 For longer distances, you can choose between long-distance trains (fjärrtåg) and regional trains (regionaltåg), with the latter serving mid-distance routes.

 Common announcements